far-rainbow/php-watermark/README.md

 -- PROFIT!<br>
 </p>

+## Jenkins auto test
+-- use 'make' shell command to start the benchmark

 You are welcome to post your results in comments.

 All this staff needs polishing and recycling =) not OOP, but just name and call styling